 Note that using monitors for long periods of time can trigger health issues such as headaches, neck pain and eye strain.
 Make sure your workstation is set up properly, specifically with your monitor set at eye level, and not too close (position at the right distance away from you).

 This article helps you to make an informed choice about the monitor or screen you need.
 We look at the different types of monitor past and present, such as LCDs and LEDs.

 We then explore the main characteristics of modern computer monitors.
 Here we look at screen sizes, resolutions and the different connectors types.
 There are also ergonomic stands to consider, which can help with posture and offer flexibility when positioning your screen.

 Finally, we take a brief look at how the graphics and text you are looking at right now is displayed.
 This is the hard part, but it's not that hard to understand if it is explained clearly with some good supporting images.
 This is what I have tried to do here.

-However, to understand modern monitors I think it is worth taking a quick look at how the technology has evolved.
+However, to understand modern monitors, I think it is worth taking a brief look at how the technology has evolved.